 - heavy menstrual bleeding

 Other side effects include mood swings, headaches, fatigue, and breast tenderness.
-In approximately 30% of women taking Clomid, their cervical mucous will become hostile to sperm, thereby preventing conception.
+In approximately 30% of women taking Clomid, their cervical mucus will become hostile to sperm, thereby preventing conception.

 There are many other rare side effects, including possibility of ovarian hyperstimulation syndrome and ovarian rupture.
 The risk for this goes up with each subsequent round of use.